rohitamar/llamafinetuning/README.md

 # llamafinetuning
-Finetuning Llama 2B with my RTX4060
+Finetuning an 2B LLM with my RTX4060